-The Clarett USB range of interfaces consist of three different models, all of which use Focusrite Control.
-The main difference between these models is the number of inputs and outputs that each provides; plus the number of features controlled directly from Focusrite Control.
+The Clarett range of interfaces consist of several different models, all of which use Focusrite Control.
+The fundamental difference between these models lies in the number of inputs and outputs that each provides; plus the number of features that can be controlled directly from Focusrite Control.
+The smaller Clarett models have fewer inputs and outputs and software controlled features than the higher-specified models, such as the Clarett 8PreX for example.

-Focusrite Control will recognise the particular Clarett USB hardware to which your computer is connected, and configure itself accordingly.
+Focusrite Control will recognise the particular Clarett hardware to which your computer is connected, and configure itself accordingly.
 Therefore you will only see on-screen references to the inputs and outputs that your hardware actually supports.

-Because of this automatic configuration, this User Guide is applicable to all the models in the Clarett USB range.
-We felt it would be confusing to illustrate the Guide with screenshots from more than one model, therefore we have chosen to use the Clarett 8Pre USB as the "reference" model for this manual.
-If your Clarett is an 8Pre USB, the screenshots in this Guide will exactly match what you see on your screen.
+Because of this automatic configuration, this User Guide is applicable to all the models in the Clarett range.
+We felt it would be confusing to illustrate the Guide with screenshots from more than one model, therefore we have chosen to use the Clarett 8Pre as the "reference" model for this manual.
+If your Clarett is an 8Pre, the screenshots in this Guide will exactly match what you see on your screen.
 If you've got a different model, the only significant differences in screen appearance will be in the numbers of available inputs and outputs, and software-controlled features.